multiscale/muscle3/docs/source/fortran_api.rst

     :p character err_msg: An error message output (allocatable, optional).
     :r value: The value at the given index
     :rtype value: logical

+.. f:function:: YMMSL_Settings_get_as_int4(self, key, err_code, err_msg)

+    Return the value of an integer-typed setting.

+    If this setting is not currently set to a integer-typed value, or the value is out of range for an int4, then ``err_code`` will be set to ``YMMSL_bad_cast`` and the result will be invalid.

+    :p character key: The name of the setting to get.
+    :p integer err_code: An error code output (optional).
+    :p character err_msg: An error message output (allocatable, optional).
+    :r value: The value at the given index (YMMSL_int4)
+    :rtype value: integer

 .. f:function:: YMMSL_Settings_get_as_int8(self, key, err_code, err_msg)